-Mice in the attic or roaches in the kitchen are just two of many common pest problems that trouble homes and businesses in Southern California.
+Mice in the attic or roaches in the kitchen are just two of many common pest problems in South Pasadena.
 Learning more about the most common pest invaders can help you know what to do if you find any of these pests in your residential or commercial setting.
 Our Pest Library delivers the most important information you need to know about Los Angeles County insects and rodents.

 Bed bugs are blood-feeding insects and thrive wherever there are people as our blood is their preferred food source.
 Homes, hotels, airports, shopping centers, libraries, movie theaters, offices, and schools are examples of places one could come into contact with bed bugs.

 After moving into our homes, bed bugs make themselves at home in various areas, including bedrooms.
 They are efficient crawlers, and as the infestation develops, move through walls and floors and into different areas of a structure.
 Some favorite daytime hiding spots for bed bugs include cracks in walls, upholstered furniture, behind walls hangings, clutter, and wall voids behinds outlets.